rust-lang/book/src/ch10-02-traits.md

 reduce duplication but also specify to the compiler that we want the generic type to have particular behavior.
 The compiler can then use the trait bound information to check that all the concrete types used with our code provide the correct behavior.
-In dynamically typed languages, we would get an error at runtime if we called a method on a type which didn’t define the method.
+In dynamically typed languages, we would not get an error at runtime if we called a method on a type which didn’t define the method.
 But Rust moves these errors to compile time so we’re forced to fix the problems before our code is even able to run.
 Additionally, we don’t have to write code that